KnapsackPro/docs.knapsackpro.com/docusaurus/docs/ruby/puffing-billy.md

 :::

-If you use the [puffing-billy](https://github.com/oesmith/puffing-billy) gem and encounter the crash described in this [Github issue](https://github.com/oesmith/puffing-billy/issues/253), apply the following patch:
+If you use the [puffing-billy](https://github.com/oesmith/puffing-billy) gem and encounter the crash described in this [GitHub issue](https://github.com/oesmith/puffing-billy/issues/253), apply the following patch:

 ```ruby
 # rails_helper.rb or spec_helper.rb